Hubear41/Hu-sflix/README.md

 ![](./docs/images/husflix-dynamic-thumbnail-img.png)

 * The hover effect is created using a combination of React refs and HTML media attributes.
-The thumbnail listens for a `mouseover` event to have it run a setTimeout that will play the video and update state after a 2 seconds.
+The thumbnail listens for a `mouseover` event to have it run playVideo(), which creates a setTimeout that will play the video and update state after a 2 seconds.

-`
+* The thumbnail also listens for a `mouseleave` event that will run pauseVideo() that clears the timer or pause the video if it had been playing.

-    playVideo() {
+`   playVideo() {
         const videoEl = this.videoPlayer.current;

         this.videoTimeout = setTimeout( () => {